Quantum Error Correction Scheme for Fully Correlated Noise: The recurrence scheme and the correction of previous error

-Thus, one can take a partial trace to recover the data state $\rho$.
+Finally, we can take a partial trace to recover the data state $\rho$.

-It is worth noting that in some scenario, one needs to do the quantum correction multiple times, say, periodically, when the data state $\rho$ is attacked by the correlation error regularly before the computing or transmission process is done.
-In such a case, one does not need to do the encoding and decoding multiple times, which may cause additional errors.
-One only needs to let the encoded state $\cE(\rho \otimes \sigma)$ stay in the environment going through $m$ rounds of error attack and then apply the decoding scheme $\cE^{-1}$ to get
+It is worth noting that in some scenarios, error correction may need to be done multiple times, such as periodically when the data state $\rho$ is attacked by the correlation error regularly before the computation or transmission process is done.
+In such cases, there is no need to do the encoding and decoding multiple times, as doing so may cause additional errors.
+One only needs to let the encoded state $\cE(\rho \otimes \sigma)$ stay in the environment, going through $m$ rounds of error attack, and then apply the decoding scheme $\cE^{-1}$ to obtain the final decoded state

 In the following, we will use the IBM quantum computers to implement the recursive quantum error correction schemes for the fully correlated channel for 3-qubits ($k=1$) and 5-qubits ($k=2$).
-In particular, we will correct an error in \cite{Tomita} (also in \cite{Utkan}), in the three qubit case, and develop mathematical techniques to address some implementation issues.